 Customers Always Prefer High-Performance Systems for Fenestration

 Thermally broken window frames have been available for a number of years, but for some reason their uptake has not been as rapid as might be expected from the promotion given to them.
-In the exterior wall of a house, the most thermally inefficient portion is the windows.
+The windows are the most thermally inefficient portion of a house’s exterior wall.
 We tolerate this disadvantage because the inhabitants like to be able to look out, and also the glass allows radiant solar energy to enter the building so as to give a positive thermal gain.

 A double-glazed aluminium framed window has an R-value (insulation) which is only about a tenth of that of the adjacent insulation wall of standard construction.
 Now, the customers are getting aware of thermal break systems, whether through social media or personal references, definitely, the trend is going upwards.